The best way to understand the Sessions area of Hopin is to think of rooms or groups within your event, gathering around “virtual roundtables.”

 - Medium (two in a row)

 Schedule.
-Setting Session to the schedule allows to display the Session on the Reception page with What's happening now banner, and make the Sessions segment labelled with red NOW indicator for better visibility.
+Setting a Session to the schedule allows it to be displayed on the Reception page with a What's happening now banner, and make the Sessions segment labelled with red NOW indicator for better visibility.

-Organizers can send URL to the session for attendees to access the scheduled sessions once the scheduled time is over.
+Organizers can also send the URL to the session for attendees to access the scheduled sessions once the scheduled time is over.

 Mind that the session will still be live and won't stop even if the time set in the 'Schedule' is over.
 This means that attendees or speakers will not be removed from the session, however the session itself will not be visible in the 'Sessions' segment of the event any longer.

 Maximum participants.
-The limit of participants that can be on screen at the same time (valid values for non-recorded Session: 1-20; for recorded Session: 1-9)
+The limit of participants that can be on screen at the same time is up to 20, any additional screen share counts towards the limit (this is valid for recorded sessions too).

 You can learn more about other limits in our Max On-Screen and Viewer Limits article.